Vaughan-Peter/Environment-Sustainability/Contributing.md

 ---

-## Electronic Sustainability: Innovation vs. Pollution
+## Topic for Collaboration: Innovation vs. Pollution

 Modern technology plays a dual role in sustainability—both as a challenge and a solution.
 **Vertical farming**, for example, uses advanced sensors, automation, and LED lighting to grow food efficiently in stacked layers.
 This approach minimizes land use, recycles water, and reduces transportation emissions.